zyzbroker/salesforce-unscratch-org-starter-kit/README.md

-# Non-Scratch Org Development Starter Kit
+# Salesforce Sandbox Org Development Starter Kit

 This starter kit is to help develper quickly to start to work with any sandbox environment without run sfdx create dx project.
-It abstract out

 Please ensure to add all the objects into the manifest file package.xml